Movement System

 LayerWhenHow

-TacticalTarget is within HybridSwitchDistanceDirect movement input for responsive strafing and positioning
+TacticalTarget is within HybridSwitchDistanceDirect movement input for responsive strafing and positioning.
+Still reads the navmesh per direction for walkability, ledges, and hazards (see Navmesh-Aware Sampling)

 StrategicTarget is far away or path-blockedNavMesh pathfinding to navigate around obstacles